Trinkler/katallassos/README.md

 # katal-chain [![buddy pipeline](https://app.buddy.works/trinkler/katal-chain/pipelines/pipeline/195629/badge.svg?token=3a967ff05891e3690d97195573654d05994285b9798ed78a42d7178be77fa4c3 "buddy pipeline")](https://app.buddy.works/trinkler/katal-chain/pipelines/pipeline/195629)

-> [Katal](https://katalchain.com)  implements a [taxonomy](./taxonomy.md) for financial contracts.
-These financial contracts are homogenous in terms of the cash flow patterns they implement.
-The taxonomy can be seen as a _Standard Framework_ with which nearly every financial contract we see in _Finance_ today can be described.
+> [Katal](https://katalchain.com)  implements a [taxonomy](./taxonomy.md) of financial contracts.
+These financial contracts are homogenous in terms of the cash flow patterns they express.
+The taxonomy can be seen as a _standard framework_ with which nearly every financial contract we see in _finance_ today can be described.
 View on [Telemetry](https://telemetry.polkadot.io/#list/Katal).

 ### Initial Setup